jonlpersson/ed-latimore/site/_posts/2020-08-31-ed-latimore-quotes-about-sobriety.md

 {% include widgets/summary.html id="Sober-Letters" %}

-## Sobriety quotes from "How to socialize and have fun sober"
+## Sobriety quotes from “How to socialize and have fun sober”

-Ask yourself, "*What do I get out of drinking with people that you don’t get from spending time sober with them?"*
+Ask yourself, “*What do I get out of drinking with people that you don’t get from spending time sober with them?”*

 ---